Next Home Contact

 Doodles

 Color Pencil Sketchbook n1: One Christmas I received a small 4.5" by 7" sketch pad that included color pencils.
 I draw in it during particularly slow teach days.
 The pencils are admittedly inferior but workable given restraints and time restriction.
 The first sketch was committed to paper around March 2014.
-Here are the best of the book.
+Here are the best drawings from the book.

 Sketch Pencil 1 Sketch Pencil 2 Sketch Pencil 3 Sketch Pencil 4 Pencil Sketch 5